eugenetangkj/tp/docs/DeveloperGuide.md

 1. `delete 1`

-   **Expected**: The first internship entry in the left UI panel is deleted.
+   **Expected**: The first internship entry in the List Panel is deleted.
 If the right UI panel was displaying the details of the deleted internship entry, it defaults to displaying the welcome message.

 2. `delete 1 2`

-    **Expected**: The first and second internship entry in the left UI panel are deleted.
+    **Expected**: The first and second internship entry in the List Panel are deleted.
 If the right UI panel was displaying the details of either deleted internship entries, it defaults to displaying the welcome message.

 3. `delete s/New`

    **Expected**: All internship entries with the status `New` are deleted.
-If the right UI panel was displaying the details of one of these deleted internship entries, it defaults to displaying the welcome message.
+If the View Panel was displaying the details of one of these deleted internship entries, it defaults to displaying the welcome message.